-Top boutique hotels in L.A.
+The top 10 boutique hotels in L.A.

 Home-away-from-home may be a cliche, but for this collaboration between SBE Group and esteemed photographer Matthew Rolston, it’s appropriate.
 The bachelor pad-cum-boutique hotel features 57 generously sized rooms with paisley prints, old-fashioned English sofas and vintage record players (vinyl supplied).
-Modern amenities such as Blu-ray disc players, Wi-Fi and kitchenettes with microwaves and washer-dryers assures you'll want for nothing.
-Each room has a balcony, some overlooking the iconic Capitol Records building.
-Guests are given preferential access to other SBE properties, although with the Library Bar, Glade courtyard lounge and Cleo restaurant, why would they ever want to leave?

 Looking for more great hotels in L.A.?

 What exactly gives a resort the distinction of being one of the best hotels in Los Angeles?
-Is it being by one of LA's best beaches?
+Is it being by one of L.A.’s best beaches?
 Or proximity, whether by foot, train or car, to the top Los Angeles attractions?
 Is it a room so decadently comfortable that you never want to leave?
 Or a top-notch hotel brunch?
 These accommodations manage to check those marks and more to earn a spot in our list of the very best hotels in Los Angeles.